cereniyim/llm-story-generator/README.md

 404 not found response looks like this
 ![img.png](images/put_404.png)

 **GET /activities/processed/**: Lists all the activities the system has ever processed.
+Reads all processed activities from DB.
 A processed activity has a story and title assigned.
 ![img.png](images/get_endpoint.png)

 200 success response looks like this